 The main goal of using software, equipment, or automation technology is to:

 Among those who have automated some sort of processes, 37% of all (and 55% of large companies) already use AI.
+Across business more broadly, 88% of organizations now use AI in at least one function, up from 78% a year earlier, and 71% regularly use generative AI.

 The COVID-19 pandemic was a significant catalyst for BPA adoption